 - Little Lulu: Annie was accused of breaking Eggy's guitar and Lulu managed to prove Tubby, who was testifying against Annie, was the real culprit.

-- Direct accusation is against the rules of practice in some jurisdictions.
+- Rarely, if ever, done as blatantly as in fiction, but there certainly are cases of one suspect testifying against another.
+Direct accusation is against the rules of practice in some jurisdictions.
 However, a competent lawyer should be able to pick enough holes in a genuine murderer-witness's story for what really happened to become obvious to all concerned, or at the very least secure an acquittal.

 - In the retrial of Nat Fraser (his first conviction was ruled unsound by the Supreme Court of the UK), one of the suspects of the murder of the defendant's wife, Hector Dick, was accused on the stand of doing the murder himself.
 This was not successful, though it did convince the daughter of the victim, though not the rest of her family, that Dick was the murderer.

 - In Clarence Earl Gideon'snote second trial his lawyer argued that a key witness for the prosecution had likely been a lookout for the real criminals.

 - Older Than Feudalism: Cicero is known to have employed this tactic in his famous judicial speeches, most notably in the very first case of his career when he defended Sextus Roscius against the charge of patricide.
 He was a lot more direct about how he went about this than most later examples, largely due to how lax Roman trial procedure was back then.